 Eric Houser was born in St. Louis, Missouri in 1962.
 He graduated from the University of California at San Diego in 1984 with a Bachelor of Arts degree.
 He received his Juris Doctorate degree in 1987 from the University of San Diego School of Law.

-Mr. Houser has a State and National litigation practice specializing in consumer and commercial finance, default servicing, title, bankruptcy, and technology litigation.
-Mr. Houser has practiced law for over 32 years.
+Mr. Houser has a state and national litigation practice specializing in consumer and commercial finance, loan servicing, title disputes, bankruptcy, and technology litigation.
+Mr. Houser has practiced law for over 34 years.
 He has successfully tried cases from Hawaii to Connecticut (and lots of places in between).

 Mr. Houser is a frequent speaker at Bar Association events, Mortgage Bankers Association conferences and at Best Practices sessions.

 Representative Trial Matters:

 ACC/Lincoln Savings Securities Litigation: Part of the co-lead counsel team in this multi-district litigation on behalf of the plaintiff class of Bondholders who recovered in excess of $250 million from the professionals who assisted Charles Keating in Lincoln Savings and its parent, American Continental Corporation. $4.0 billion jury verdict was rendered against Mr. Keating in 1992 in the U.S. District Court, District of Arizona in this notorious fraud case.

 Y2K Computer Litigation: Mr. Houser represented the largest worldwide distributer of computer products in litigation against the a manufacturer of a Y2K solution product.
 Mr. Houser’s client paid upfront for all of the product.
 When the client tried to return the product, the manufacturer shut down.
 Mr. Houser went after the manufacturer and its individual owner to pierce the corporate veil on an alter ego theory.
 Mr. Houser obtained a substantial settlement during the owner’s deposition, on September 11, 2001.